Flag of convenience: Background

+In 2010 in a message connected to the World Maritime Day, the Secretary-General of the International Maritime Organization gave recognition to the present status of the open registries and noted that the seafarers from some developing countries are providing major source of foreign currency to their home economies:"The development of open registries for ships has given the shipping industry the flexibility to recruit its manpower from alternate sources, with the result that developing and newly industrialized countries now provide the majority of seafarers for the entire global fleet – not just for the ships flying their own country's flag."

 Legal context

 International law requires that every merchant ship be registered in a country.
 The country in which a ship is registered is its flag state, and the flag state gives the ship the right to fly its civil ensign.
 A ship operates under the laws of its flag state, and these laws are used if the ship is involved in an admiralty case.
 A ship's flag state exercises regulatory control over the vessel and is required to inspect it regularly, certify the ship's equipment and crew, and issue safety and pollution prevention documents.
 The organization which actually registers the ship is known as its registry.
 Registries may be governmental or private agencies.

 Reasons for adopting a flag of convenience

 The reasons for choosing an open register are varied and include tax avoidance, the ability to avoid national labor and environmental regulations, and the ability to hire crews from lower-wage countries.
 National or closed registries typically require a ship be owned and constructed by national interests, and at least partially crewed by its citizens.
 Conversely, open registries frequently offer on-line registration with few questions asked.
 The use of flags of convenience lowers registration and maintenance costs, which in turn reduces overall transportation costs.
 The accumulated advantages can be significant, for example in 1999, 28 of the American company SeaLand's fleet of 63 ships were foreign-flagged, saving the company up to US$3.5 million per ship every year.